petyaracz/Racz2024b/Readme.md

 two words and the lookup table generated in step 2.
-The resulting table shows the two strings in their bestalignment (col 1 and 2), the distances between the segments (dist, this is 0 for identical segments and 1 for deletion / insertion) and the total distance (sum of dist, which is the same value for the whole aignment).
+The resulting table shows the two strings in their bestalignment (col 1 and 2), the distances between the segments (dist, this is 0 for identical segments and 1 for deletion / insertion) and the total phonological distance (which is the same value for the whole alignment).

 ``` r
 alignWords('astrál', 'ostáj', lookup_h) %>%